tiagomapmarques/js-boilerplate/README.md

 ## Environments
 This project comes with 3 environments setup.
 Each environment has been setup according to the general needs of each one.
 They are:
-- Local: local usage and debugging
+- Local: quick/local usage and debugging
-- Development: external server usage
+- Development: full app for external server usage and debugging
-- Production: serious business only
+- Production: full app for production usage

 | Features | Local | Development | Production |
 | ------ | ------ | ------ | ------ |